Bob Saget’s family files lawsuit to block release of records related to his death - NewsBreak

 Saget’s injuries included, but were not limited to , an abrasion on the back of his scalp, subgaleal hemorrhaging under the back of his scalp, a linear fracture to the base of his skull, comminuted fractures (bone broken into more than two pieces) on “the roofs of the orbits involving the bilateral and frontal bone,” and a subdural hematoma and additional hemorrhaging.

-His death was ruled an accident.Woman accused of using PPP loan to hire hitman
+His death was ruled an accident.Alec Baldwin sued by family of Halyna Hutchins over ‘Rust’ shooting

 The autopsy’s findings confirm statements that Saget’s family had previously provided to NewsNation, saying Saget had “accidentally hit the back of his head on something, thought nothing of it and went to sleep.”